panrg/path-properties/draft-irtf-panrg-path-properties.md

 It is also possible for an entity to set target properties which it cannot (directly) observe, similar to service level expectations (SLEs) for IETF network slices {{I-D.ietf-teas-ietf-network-slices}}.
 For example, this can apply to security-related target properties and path selection, such as allowing or disallowing sending flows over paths that involve specific networks or nodes to enforce traffic policies or mandating that all enterprise traffic goes through a specific firewall.

-Note, there may be trade-offs between path properties (e.g., One-Way Delay and Link Capacity), and entities may influence these trade-offs with their choices.
+Care needs to be taken when selecting paths based on observed path properties, as path properties that were previously measured may not be helpful in predicting current or future path properties and such path selection may lead to unintended feedback loops.
+Also, there may be trade-offs between path properties (e.g., One-Way Delay and Link Capacity), and entities may influence these trade-offs with their choices.

 As a baseline, a path selection algorithm should aim to not perform worse than the default case most of the time.

 Path selection can be done either by the communicating node(s) or by other entities within the network: